Science vs Religion: Part 1

 There is no doubt that shared knowledge is based upon a shared definition of terms, so here are definitions of two important terms or words that are fundamental to an understanding of what follows.

-Science: According to the two volume World Book Dictionary science is defined as “knowledge of facts and laws arranged in an orderly system” but it is the word ’facts’ in the definition that is of paramount importance.
+Science: According to the two-volume World Book Dictionary science is defined as “knowledge of facts and laws arranged in an orderly system” but it is the word ’facts’ in the definition that is of paramount importance.

 Religion: From the same dictionary comes, “a belief in God or Gods”.
 No matter how many other dictionaries you consult, the word “belief” is universally predominant in all the definitions.

 A vital element in a belief is that it is actually an accepted opinion about something, but that does not make it factual.
 A ready historical example of an incorrect belief was that held by ancient European mariners, particularly those from the Mediterranean who believed that the earth was flat.
-That belief was so strong that it does not require much imagination to conjure up the negative effect it had on marine exploration and knowledge.
+That belief was so strong that it did not require much imagination to conjure up the negative effect it had on marine exploration and knowledge.
 History books are riddled with stories and aspects of such negative beliefs.
-Expanding that into the religious arena it is both fortunate and amazing that present day scientists were able to ignore these beliefs and venture into the unknown of space.
+Expanding that into the religious arena it is both fortunate and amazing that present-day scientists were able to ignore these beliefs and venture into the unknown of space.

 Every activity from an erupting volcano to a fly being swatted by a human hand requires and utilizes energy.
-Further to that, unless energy is applied to a material object it will neither move nor change and the human body is of course a material object.
+Furthermore, unless energy is applied to a material object it will neither move nor change and the human body is of course a material object.
 There are two forms or sources of energy affecting a human body, internal and external.
 An example of the latter is a body being subject to physical force such as being pushed by another, which can cause it to move.
 An extreme example of an external force affecting a body is provided by a bullet from a gun, the impact of which, can even cause death.
-A more subtle form of external energy, are flows of invisible energy from a heat source such as a fire or strong sunrays.
+A more subtle form of external energy is flows of invisible energy from a heat source such as a fire or strong sunrays.
 Each can result in either bodily damage or a sense of comfort.
 If feeling cold in shaded spot, moving out unto the sun can be pleasantly warming, but exposing your body to direct sunlight in hot weather can cause tissue damage called sunburn.

 As regards internal sources, the energy self generated within all life forms, be they human, animal or birds etc is created by the ingestion and digestion of other life forms, be they animal or vegetable, which are broadly categorized as food as long as they are not poisonous.
 The energy internally generated allows we humans to operate our bodies in the manner that we do.